 What excites you most about your work?

-What do you find most challenging about the work you do and how do you tackle it?
+What do you find most challenging about your work and how do you tackle that?

 What are your interests outside of science?